Tap-tatatap. Tap-tatatap. Tap-tatatap.

 “Well, why don’t we start at the beginning?
 For you, at least.
 When did you first go to the museum?
 What was it like for you?”

-The mayor laughs.
+The mayor chuckles.
 “Pretty boring, to be honest.
 It was much smaller back then, and the exhibits were very dry.
 My dad took me, he was a biologist who worked on one of them, and it was interesting, but not a passion of mine.
 My real interest in it came after…”

 Kitto begins to recount the history of the museum, along with some context of the city at the time.
 Much of it Leaf has already learned on her own, but he’s a decent storyteller, and she surreptitiously remembers to pick up her notebook at one point and start jotting down lines as she listens.